What we see, what we keep, what we share.

 What we see, what we keep, what we share

 When you Glance a video: the video ID and the transcript reach our servers and our LLM provider.
-We cache results keyed to the video, so the same video Glanced again = no LLM cost.
+We cache results keyed to the video, so the same video Glanced again means no LLM cost.
 We log that you Glanced this video (user ID, cost, model) for 13 months, then purge.
 We store a salted hash of your IP, country, and network operator (ASN) for abuse detection.
 Salts rotate yearly.
 We never store your raw IP.
 We do not log videos you watched without summarizing.

 What we publish